8zero8development-max/BananaMyFood/README.md

 ## ✨ Features

+- **🔎 Smart Brand Research (Grounding)**: Uses **Google Search** grounding to automatically research your brand from a URL, inferring audience, tone, and even finding your logo on the web.
-- **🧬 Deep Brand DNA Research**: Analyzes your brand description, website URL, logo, and source food images to extract visual style, tone of voice, and key themes.
+- **🧬 Deep Brand DNA**: Analyzes your inputs to extract visual style, tone of voice, and key themes.
+Now supports granular manual overrides for Target Audience, Tone, and Creative Direction.
 - **📸 Image Capture & Analysis**: Upload existing photos or capture fresh food shots directly from your device.
-- **🧠 Creative Direction**: automatically generates 3 distinct creative concepts (marketing angles) based on your brand identity and specific food item.
+- **🧠 Granular Creative Direction**: Generates 3 distinct creative concepts.
+For each concept, it provides **3 selectable Headlines/CTAs**, allowing you to choose the exact angle for your ad.
-- **🎨 AI Image Generation**: Creates photorealistic 16:9 Hero images using `gemini-2.5-flash-image`, tailored to the selected creative concept.
+- **🎨 AI Typography & Logo Integration**: Unlike basic overlays, this app uses `gemini-2.5-flash-image` to **render text and logos directly into the pixels** of the image for professional, magazine-quality typography and composition.
+- **🪄 Conversational Image Editing**: Not happy with the result?
+Type instructions like "add more steam" or "change background to neon" to refine the image instantly.
 - **✍️ Copywriting**: Writes engaging Facebook post content, including headlines, body copy, and hashtags that match your brand's voice.
-- **🖼️ Auto-Compositing**: Automatically overlays your brand logo and a stylized Call-to-Action (CTA) button onto the generated image for a ready-to-download marketing asset.
 - **💸 Free Tier Optimized**: Built entirely using Gemini 1.5/2.5 Flash models to ensure low latency and zero cost on the free tier.

 ## 🚀 Getting Started